Leaderboard

 1 point

-Hugh sure did prefer the blonde girl next door (that didn't really live next door to anybody we ever met) look, didn't he?
+35. Hugh sure did prefer the blonde girl next door (that didn't really live next door to anybody we ever met) look, didn't he?
 Although those are all beautiful women, I could see you wishing he would change up the shooting menu now and then.
 Did Hugh always wear silk PJs, or did he switch to flannel in the winter months?
 Not that I really care about another man's choice in sleepwear, but silk would be chilly on a Chicago February morning, wouldn't it?
 Great shots, BTW.
-Not all pretty girls are good models, but you capture them looking their very best.1 point
+Not all pretty girls are good models, but you capture them looking their very best.

 1 point